wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 #### Rate of New Data Creations

-Gives insight into the newly created data, such as metrics, sources, point tags, delta counters, histograms and spans.
+The **Rate of New Data Creations** section gives an insight into the newly created data, such as metrics, sources, point tags, delta counters, histograms and spans.

 ![Rate of new data creations section of the dashboard.](images/new_data_creations.png)